sabpdo/portfolio-sabpdo/docs/assignments/assignment1.md

 ### Hunch:

-I aim to design a social media app that empowers older/elderly users to confidently identify and manage privacy and security protections, without overwhelming them or compromising their sense of trust and connection, as they are often more vulnerable to these threats.
+I aim to design a social media app that addresses the pitfalls of current social media apps by mitigating common privacy and security concerns/threats that older/elderly users face.
+The app should empower elderly users to confidently identify and manage privacy and security protections, without overwhelming them or compromising their sense of trust and connection.

 ### Who I Am Interviewing & Why: